 Capital expenditure comprises additions to property, plant and equipment, investment properties and intangible assets.
-Income tax expenses and corporate expenses are not included in segment results.
+Income tax expenses are not included in segment results.

 The segment information provided to the executive directors for the six months ended 31 December 2019 and 2018 are as follows: